jakobzhao/geog458/labs/lab04/readme.md

   - The fourth tile set should be a layer group that is composed of a thematic layer (from the third tile set) and a basemap from the first tile set, as the map tiles shown in Section 4.
 (5 POINTS).

 -  After the map tiles are generated, you are expected to create an index.html to visualize a leaflet map to visualze the four tile map sets.
+    -  create any necessary web page elments, such as page tile, scale bar, attribution, zoom control, map description, etc. (5 POINTS)
     -  The leaflet map should be shown in the full screen.
-(8 POINTS).
+(5 POINTS).
     -  A layer switcher should be added to allow users to turn on and off each map layers.
 For more about the map switch control, please refer to the leaflet document at [here](https://leafletjs.com/examples/layers-control/).
-(8 POINTS).
+(6 POINTS).

 -  Upload everything to a github repository.
 In the `readme.md` file of this repository, please briefly introduce -